GA-CyberWorkforceAcademy/TeachersCorner/index.md

 ___

+#H2 **Networking**

-*Networking:* Networking provides an understanding of how computers and digital systems connect, communicate or provide, use and share resources.
+Networking provides an understanding of how computers and digital systems connect, communicate or provide, use and share resources.
 This includes an understanding on network devices, protocols and connections.